PaulVoege/SensorSpacing/readme.md

 # A Method for Evaluating the Effect of Infrastructure Sensor Spacing on Vehicle Detection Performance in Roadside Cooperative Sensing Networks

+###Abstract
+While detector models and onboard sensors of self-driving cars become increasingly capable, a vehicle’s perspective remains inherently limited: large vehicles, buildings, foliage, and the like can cause unpredictable occlusion-based gaps in perception.
+Where vehicle-based sensors are limited to approximately ground level, infrastructure-based sensors can be placed higher above ground, providing reliable coverage of potentially occluded areas.
+While clear that roadside cooperation has potential to drastically improve vehicle detection performance, it is not currently clear how densely roadside sensors should be placed to accomplish this efficiently.

+This thesis investigates the effect of roadside sensor spacing on detection performance in a cooperative detection network, making two primary contributions.
+First, this work presents a method for generating, under identical traffic behaviour, multiple sets of cooperative roadside Lidar and RGB data with incrementally increased roadside sensor spacing.
+Second, this work uses the HEAL framework to evaluate the relationship between sensor spacing and detection performance for 23 placements across 6 of CARLA’s Towns.

+For each placement, the cooperative performance of 3 Lidar sensors across 70 one-meter spacing increments is recorded at three thresholds for each of four pretrained detector models provided by HEAL, resulting in 276 separate 70-point curves, each relating detection performance to spacing.

+An approximately proportional relationship between sensor spacing and detection performance is identified for sensor spacings up to at least 70m.
+It is found that cooperative roadside Lidar sensors can be expected to see an average improvement in detection performance of 1.544 percent per meter of sensor spacing.

 This repository contains the implementation of "A Method for Evaluating the Effect of Infrastructure Sensor Spacing on Vehicle Detection Performance in Roadside Cooperative Sensing Networks"